-When I consider how much work as already been done to the shrine, I often wonder how I was able to find the time to do it!
+When I consider how much work as already been done to the Shrine, I often wonder how I was able to find the time to do it!
 Currently, this is totally pro bono for me as well, which is rarer these days as everyone wants to get something out of everything.
 That being said, I wish to thank the few information contributors that I’ve had the pleasure to learn more from over the past year.
-Also, I wish to thank the 3 people (out of the 23,403 visitors) that found in their heart to contribute a single dollar (to which PayPal took 34% in fees) to help me continue my efforts!
+Also, I wish to thank the 3 people (out of the 23,403 visitors) that found in their heart to contribute a single dollar (to which PayPal sadly took 34% in fees) to help me continue my efforts!

-As you know, the shrine is only at a fraction of the vision I have for it.
+As you know, the Shrine is only at a fraction of the vision I have for it.
 I am close to finding decent partners to further help me down that road.
-You can expect the shrine to keep expanding and improving in 2017!
+You can expect the Shrine to keep expanding and improving in 2017!
 Hopefully, it will gain respect as a valid source of information about Group B, which for me is all the reward I’d ever want.

 Thank you for your trust!